hrdlickajan/Data-Wrangling-with-MongoDB/README.md

 # Data Wrangling with MongoDB

-This repository is a semester project for a class IM_DMDB using Python and MongoDB.
+This repository is a semester project for a class IM_DMDB, all scripts are coded in Python.
 Download .tsv files from https://hpi.de/naumann/projects/repeatability/datasets/restaurants-dataset.html, clean the dataset, upload it to Atlas MongoDB, find out geographical coordinates using geopy and visualize them on a map with Folio.

 ### Prerequisites